BlueBrain/Currentscape/README.md

 ### Known caveats

 Since currentscape can deal with a lot of data, it sometimes crashes with an error message such as `Bus error` or `Killed` when it runs out of memory.
 You can solve this error by allocating more memory.
+Note that this error is prone to happen more frequently when legacy methods are used.

 In bb5, interactive jobs usually have 4G.
 You can increase them by specifying e.g. `--mem=16G` when asking for a job.
 If you are asking for a full node, you can also use all of its available memory with `--exclusive --mem=0`.